kratisto/docs/pages/bare_metal_cloud/virtual_private_servers/migrate-to-pci-or-dedicated-server/guide.en-gb.md

 > [!warning]
 >
-> OVHcloud provides services that you are responsible for configuring, managing and managing.
-It is therefore up to you to ensure that it works properly.
+> OVHcloud provides services that you are responsible for with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function properly.
 >
 > We have provided you with this guide in order to help you with common tasks.
 However, we recommend contacting a [specialist provider](/links/partner) if you encounter any difficulties.
 We will not be able to assist you.
 You can find more information in the ["Go further"](#go-further) section of this guide.
 >

-## Contents
+### Content overview

 - [Step 1 - Back up your website files and database](#step1)
 - [Step 2 - Prepare the destination Dedicated Server or Public Cloud Instance](#step2)